PokefanMarcel/yumepokered/README.md

 ## Version differences

 Differences between versions are minimal.
-- Version-exclusive Pokémon are now handled as rarity differences rather than outright exclusivity.
+- Version-exclusive Pokémon are now handled as rarity differences instead of being completely unavailable in the other version.
+  For instance, in the original games, Oddish was exclusive to Red, while Bellsprout was exclusive to Blue.
-  For example, Oddish is more common in Red, while Bellsprout is more common in Green/Blue.
+  In Yume, both are obtainable in all versions, but Oddish is more common in Red and Bellsprout is more common in Blue.
   Green version shares the same encounter tables as Blue.

 Other differences remain as in the original games:
 - Game Boy Color palettes: Red/Green for Red, Green/Red for Green, Blue/Red for Blue.